redox-os/website/content/news/this-month-260131.md

 ## More Boot Debugging Information and Handling

-Wildan Mubarok implemented a consistent set of environment variables, settable during boot, to increase logging and help diagnose driver hangs and other errors.
+Wildan Mubarok implemented a consistent set of environment variables, configured during boot, to increase logging and help diagnose driver or system component hangs and other errors.
 Support for logging is through the [log](https://docs.rs/log/latest/log/enum.LevelFilter.html) crate.
-Redox now supports setting the following variables through the boot text editor:
+Redox now supports setting the following variables through the boot environment editor:
-- `BOOTSTRAP_LOG_LEVEL` - bootstrap and process manager logging verbosity
+- `BOOTSTRAP_LOG_LEVEL` - Bootstrap and process manager logging verbosity
 - `INIT_LOG_LEVEL` - `init` logging verbosity
-- `DRIVER_LOG_LEVEL` - logging verbosity for all drivers
+- `DRIVER_LOG_LEVEL` - Logging verbosity for all drivers
-- `DRIVER_*_LOG_LEVEL` - driver-specific logging verbosity
+- `DRIVER_*_LOG_LEVEL` - Driver-specific logging verbosity
-- `RELIBC_LOG_LEVEL` - relibc logging verbosity, requires a debug build of relibc
+- `RELIBC_LOG_LEVEL` - `relibc` logging verbosity (the `no_trace` feature flag need to be disabled)

-Recognized settings for the log levels are:
+Supported settings for the log levels are:
 - `ERROR` - Condition that prevents normal operation of a service or driver.
 Not fatal unless a critical service is affected.
 - `WARN` - Unexpected condition, usually recoverable.
 - `INFO` - Normal condition, useful for monitoring the service or driver.